Below, you’ll find some FAQs about buying a ticket to OKFestival. If you still can’t find the information you need, please get in touch.

 The OK Festival event is an international non-profit venture running on a break-even basis: this means that what you pay for the ticket allows us to run the event and fund a strong financial aid programme.
 The financial aid programme enables us to invite folks from all over the world to join us, which means we can create a truly diverse and representative festival for you.
 Your help in making this happen is invaluable.

 Does my OKFestival 2014 ticket also give me access to all the fringe events?

-OKFestival fringe events are not organised by the OKFestival team, but we will try to ensure that they fit the festival’s themes and philosophy by offering resources and guidelines about how to run a great fringe gathering (coming soon on the website for those of you who are excited to get planning!).
+OKFestival fringe events are not organised by the OKFestival team, but we will try to ensure that they fit the festival’s themes and philosophy and have offered a few guidelines about what makes a great fringe gathering in the Fringe Events section.
 If there are any admission costs charged by the organisers of the fringe events, these are independent of OKFestival tickets.

 What is a “business ticket”?

 Are you planning to attend OKFestival on behalf of your company?
 Is your company paying for your ticket?
 In this case, the business ticket is the right one for you.
 Corporate ticket sales help us to finance the production of OKFestival, which is a non-profit event run on a break-even basis, and of course, they also have great features that you don’t get with a normal ticket:

 - free transferability option (a different colleague can attend each day of the event if you prefer)